TMJ, Headaches and Breathing

 TMJ and airway issues are inter-related like reverse sides of a coin – each condition needs to be treated differently yet they have similar factors and symptoms and hence why they need to be talked about together.

 The TMJ connects your lower jawbone to your skull in front of your ear.
-You have matching joints either side of your face that work together as a hinge joint.
+You have matching joints either side of your face that work together like a hinge joint.

 Multiple muscles are responsible for making this joint move and inside the joint is a ting disc made of cartilage between the top of the joint and your skull.